nikbearbrown/NanoLex/Data/NanoLex_1.md

 #### Relational Adjectives (Pertainyms):
  - **Colloidal:** Pertaining to or involving colloids, especially in the context of assembly processes.

-### Expanded Definition and Usage\n'Colloidal assembly' is a cornerstone concept in nanotechnology and advanced material science, where it is used to produce highly ordered or uniquely functional structures at the nanoscale.
+### Expanded Definition and Usage:
+'Colloidal assembly' is a cornerstone concept in nanotechnology and advanced material science, where it is used to produce highly ordered or uniquely functional structures at the nanoscale.
 This process has significant implications for creating new optical materials like photonic crystals, which can manipulate light in ways that conventional materials cannot.
 Additionally, colloidal assembly is crucial in developing new functional materials for electronics, catalysis, and biomedical applications, where the precise arrangement of particles can drastically enhance material properties.
 The technology relies on the precise control of particle interactions and arrangements, which can be influenced by altering factors such as particle size, shape, charge, and the surrounding medium.